 All fuels, if you look deeply enough, induce greenhouse gas (GHG) emissions at some point in their life-cycle.
-I calculate carbon footprints of fossil fuels and biofuels following the international standards organization techical specification ISO/TS 14067.
-(This technical specification is currently being developed into a full standard by ISO.)
+I calculate carbon footprints of fossil fuels and biofuels following the international standards organization standard ISO 14067.
 The full carbon footprint of a fuel includes the emissions associated with extracting the raw materials, transportation, refining, distribution, and combustion.

 Coal and oil reserves usually include a certain amount of methane (natural gas) as well, which is a powerful greenhouse gas that can escape to the atmosphere during coal mining or oil drilling.
 Transportation and distribution of the primary feedstock and the refined fuels burns additional fossil fuels in ships, trucks, and railroad locomotives.
 Refinery processes requires significant energy, which is supplied by burning some of the feedstock, consuming separate fuel streams, or some of each.
 For most fossil fuels, the GHG emissions of all these processes add about 20% to the GHG emissions from combusting the final, refined fuel.

 I can always calculate combustion emissions for fossil fuels very accurately since they are closely correlated to the mass of the fuel.
 The transportation, refining, and distribution emissions can also be pretty precise, provided I have access to industrial records of whichever entity is extracting and refining the fuel.
 Emissions from extracing the feedstock are much more poorly known, and I typically provide estimates of these drawn from published literature.
 Natural gas suffers from an additional unknown, gas (methane) leakage along pipelines.
 The extraction emissions are almost always the greatest uncertainty in a carbon footprint of a fuel.